datagrok-ai/public/help/develop/how-to/add-package-tests.md

-For some real-life examples, please refer to the [Chem](https://github.com/datagrok-ai/public/tree/master/packages/Chem) package, which has `Jest` properly configured and all tests written properly.
+For some real-life examples, please refer to the [Chem](https://github.com/datagrok-ai/public/tree/master/packages/Chem) package, which has everything properly configured and all tests written properly.

 ## Skipping tests